-Next, we state convergence result about (\ref{smc}).
-Since we obtain the global solution to (\ref{lmt}) for some conditions, in these cases the following convergence result holds in any compact time interval. \begin{thm}[Strong magnetic limit] \qquad \begin{enumerate} \item Let $\sigma\in \{1,2\}$ and $\phi \in C([0,\Tmax), \Sigma^1)$ be a maximal solution to (\ref{lmt}) with a data $\psi_0\in \Sigma^1$.
-Then for any $T\in (0,\Tmax)$ there exists a solution to (\ref{ep}) $\psiep \in C([0, T], \Sigma^1)$ with the data $\psi_0$ for all sufficiently small $\ep>0$, which satisfies
+Next, we present the convergence of (\ref{smc}).
+Because we obtain the global solution to (\ref{lmt}) under some conditions, in these cases the following convergence result holds over any compact time interval. \begin{thm}[Strong magnetic confinement limit] \qquad \begin{enumerate} \item Let $\sigma\in \{1,2\}$ and $\phi \in C([0,\Tmax), \Sigma^1)$ be a maximal solution to (\ref{lmt}) with a data $\psi_0\in \Sigma^1$.
+Then, for any $T\in (0,\Tmax)$ there exists a solution to (\ref{ep}) $\psiep \in C([0, T], \Sigma^1)$ with the data $\psi_0$ for all sufficiently small $\ep>0$, which satisfies

 Furthermore, there exist $ \ep_0=\ep_0(\|\psi_0\|_{\Sigma^1},T)>0$ and $C=C(\|\psi_0\|_{\Sigma^1},T)>0$ such that for any $\ep \in (0 , \ep_0]$,